memonsahil/path-tracker/README.md

 $ cd location-tracking && npm install
 ```

+2. Connect the app to its database by launching the [location-tracking-server](https://github.com/memonsahil/location-tracking-server) project and completing its setup.
+Upon completing this step, the app will connect to its database on launch.

-2. Start the project using expo:
+3. Start the project using expo:

 ```
 $ expo start